-Campus Enforcement and Patrol (CEP) are often the first responder to any emergency on Grenfell Campus.
-Campus Enforcement and Patrol are in charge of the scene until the arrival of Corner Brook Fire Department (CBFD), Emergency Medical Services (EMS) or the Royal Newfoundland Constabulary (RNC).
-The CBFD or RNC will relay all-clear information to CEP who will then notify building occupants.
+Campus Enforcement and Patrol (CEP) are often the first responder to any emergency on the St. John's Campus.
+CEP are in charge of the scene until the arrival of St. John's Regional Fire Department (SJRFD), Emergency Medical Services (EMS) or the Royal Newfoundland Constabulary (RNC).
+The SJRFD or RNC will relay all-clear information to CEP who will then notify building occupants.

-In the event of a fire alarm or hazardous material spill, the CBFD, upon arrival is in charge.
-Only the officer -in-charge of CBFD can authorize the fire alarm system to be reset.
-It is the role of CBFD to confine, control, and extinguish a fire.
+In the event of a fire alarm or hazardous material spill, the SJRFD upon arrival is in charge.
+Only the officer -in-charge of SJRFD can authorize the fire alarm system to be reset.
+It is the role of

+SJRFD to confine, control, and extinguish a fire.

-In the event of an emergency involving a criminal threat, the RNC, upon arrival is in charge.
+In the event of an emergency involving a criminal threat, the RNC upon arrival is in charge.
 Only the officer-in-charge with the RNC can authorize the emergency to be over.
 It is the responsibility of the RNC to respond to criminal threats.

-In the event of a medical emergency, the Emergency Medical Services (EMS), upon arrival is in charge.
+In the event of a medical emergency, the Eastern Health Emergency Medical Services (EMS), upon arrival is in charge.
 Only the officer-in-charge with the EMS can authorize the emergency to be over.
 It is the responsibility of EMS to respond medical emergencies on campus that are beyond the capability of first aiders.